 I bring to the governing body my experience as a community governor at the Federation of Foxwood and Highview School where I served for 4 years between 2010 and 2014.
 I am an experienced research consultant with expertise in social, public policy and market research where I have designed projects and led teams as a Research Director.
 I hope to bring my skills in project management, teamwork, moderating, analysis and problem solving to good use to benefit the children of the school.

 Mr Stephen James

-I bring to the governing body a wide range skills and experiences that will support the school’s leadership team continue to deliver the best provision for the children.
-I am a primary school teacher and governor in another outstanding local primary school and I understand what ‘outstanding’ practice looks like.
+I bring to the governing body a wide range of skills and experiences that will support the Federation’s leadership team deliver the best possible provision for the children.
+I am a senior leader, class teacher and governor in another outstanding local primary school and I understand what ‘outstanding’ practice looks like.
+I have a particular passion for mathematics.
 I am the Mathematics Leader in my own school as well as a ‘Mastery Maths Specialist’ for the National Centre for Excellence in Teaching of Mathematics.
-My knowledge of data driven school improvement is strong.
-I am passionate about ensuring the children at our school continue to meet their full potential in the caring, Christian environment that they are currently thriving in.
+I am also accredited by National College for Teaching and Leadership as a Specialist Leader of Education where I develop leadership capacity in others.
+My knowledge of data driven school improvement is strong and I have a proven track record of using data to facilitate school improvement.
+I am passionate about ensuring all the children in our Federation continue to meet their full potential in the caring, Christian environment that they are currently thriving in.

 Miss Angelica Ewins